 ERIE.GOV | Your information resource from the government of Erie County, New York

-The Cancer Services Program of Erie County provides services for nearly 1,500 of its uninsured residents each year.
+The Erie County Cancer Services Program provides services for nearly 1,500 of its uninsured & underinsured residents each year.
 The program is housed in the Department of Health in downtown Buffalo, under the direction of Health Commissioner Dr. Gale Burstein.
 It is funded by grants from the New York State Department of Health, Bureau of Chronic Disease Control, the Center for Disease Control and Prevention (CDC) with additional support from the Western New York affiliate of Susan G. Komen.

-Erie County Cancer Serves Program is proud to partner with over 100 health care professionals and facilities providing the utmost in medical care, through physicians’ offices and radiology centers.
+Erie County Cancer Services Program is proud to partner with over 100 health care professionals and facilities providing the utmost in medical care, through physicians’ offices and radiology centers.
 All hospitals in Erie County are part of our vast network of providers as well.
-Offices are located through all of Erie County so there is a provider convenient to you.
+Offices are located throughout all of Erie County so there is a provider convenient to you.

-Breast, cervical and colorectal cancer may not always cause symptoms, but here are screening test that can find these cancers early.
+Breast, cervical and colorectal cancer may not always cause symptoms, but there are screening test that can find these cancers early.

 The risk for breast cancer increases with age.
 Talk to your doctor about when and how often you should be screened.